wiggitywhitney/argo-rollouts-istio-prometheus/README.md

 ### Wait.
 What is an `AnalysisRun`?

 > An `AnalysisRun` is an instantiation of an `AnalysisTemplate`.
 As we went over, an `AnalysisTemplate` contains instructions about what metrics to query.
 The actual result, attached to a specific `Rollout`, is the `AnalysisRun` custom resource.
-The `AnalysisRun` resource is scoped on a specific rollout.
+The `AnalysisRun` resource is scoped to a specific rollout.

 ### What if the new application sucks?

 > Let's simulate a failing application.
+This command updates our application to run the `bad-purple` image.

 ```
 kubectl argo rollouts -n rollouts-demo-istio set image istio-rollout "*=argoproj/rollouts-demo:bad-purple"
 ```